ALEZ-DEV/Anime-Kanri-old-version-/README.md

 > so you have juste to open the file in the app and watch !

 3. torrent download
-> we'll use the [QBitTorrent C# API](https://github.com/teug91/qBittorrentSharp) for make the video download more simple for people,
+> we'll use the [Lib VLC C# API](https://github.com/videolan/libvlcsharp) for make the video download more simple for people,
 > but if you don't want to use it, you can still your Torrent download app

 4. MyAnimeListTracker (only for anime fan)